 It’s also important to keep in mind that some products that advertise that they can help with MPHL might not work as advertised and might even be harmful if used improperly.
 For this reason, it’s best to always seek the advice of a healthcare provider or a certified trichologist before using any product.

-Is Dry Or Damaged Hair More Likely To Experience A Decrease In Shedding With The Use Of Moroccan Oil?
+Is Dry Or Damaged Hair More Likely To Experience A Decrease In Shedding With Use?

 Moroccan oil, sometimes referred to as argan oil, is thought to be good for hair in a number of ways, including hydrating dry, damaged hair, lowering frizz, and enhancing shine.
 The claim that it specifically reduces shedding in those with dry or damaged hair is backed up by little scientific proof, though.
 More research is required to confirm that Moroccan oil use can assist improve the general health and appearance of hair, which may result in less shedding.